Table of Contents

 4. Raising Money For Your Business

-Most importantly, you need to prepare for the possibility of needing funds in the future for a variety of reasons.
-It could be that you underestimated the costs of your business, you want to seize an opportunity that has presented itself or demand is growing faster than anticipated.
+Most importantly, you need to prepare for the possibility of needing funds in the future for various reasons.
+It could be that you underestimated your business’s costs, want to seize an opportunity that has presented itself, or demand is growing faster than anticipated.
 According to the SBA, 50% of small businesses fail within the first five years.

-Insufficient capital is often one of the major reasons that some businesses fail.
+Insufficient capital is often one of the primary reasons that some businesses fail.

-Many self-employed take financial risks to start their business with 27% relying on personal borrowing.
-Very few look to small business loans/credits (8%) or even federal loans or grants(2%) which may be available to them.
-It is worth checking the Small Business Administration’s (SBA’s) website to see if you qualify for a low cost loan or grant.
+Many self-employed take financial risks to start their business, but only 27% rely on personal borrowing.
+Very few seek small business loans/credits (8%) or even federal loans or grants(2%) available to them.
+It is worth checking the Small Business Administration’s (SBA’s) website to see if you qualify for a low-cost loan or grant.

 Innovative financing is available to you to pursue.
 Consider crowdfunding as a financing source that works for small business owners, particularly women.